eukaprotech/networking/README.md

 # Description
-An android asynchronous http client built on top of Apache Http components.
+An android asynchronous http client based on HttpURLConnection.

 # Getting Started
 Add the dependency in build.gradle (App module)